Domain Generalization: A Survey: Background

-\keypoint{Face Recognition} has seen significant advances in recent years, mainly attributed to deep learning technologies~\cite{taigman2014deepface,sun2014deep,wen2016discriminative}.
-However, studies have shown that deep face recognition models trained even on large-scale datasets, such as MS-Celeb-1M~\cite{guo2016ms}, still suffer substantial performance drops on unseen datasets with OOD data.
-For example, the face images in a new dataset might have a lower resolution~\cite{wolf2011face,kalka2018ijb,cheng2018low}, large variations in illumination/occlusion/head pose~\cite{klare2015pushing,maze2018iarpa,sengupta2016frontal}, or drastically different viewpoints~\cite{kemelmacher2016megaface}.
-This has motivated research on learning universal face representations~\cite{shi2020towards}.
+\keypoint{Face Recognition} has witnessed significant advances driven by deep learning in recent years~\cite{taigman2014deepface,sun2014deep,wen2016discriminative}.
+However, several studies~\cite{shi2020towards} have suggested that deep models trained even on large-scale datasets like MS-Celeb-1M~\cite{guo2016ms} suffer substantial performance drops when deployed in new datasets with previously unseen domains, such as low resolution~\cite{wolf2011face,kalka2018ijb,cheng2018low}, large variations in illumination/occlusion/head pose~\cite{klare2015pushing,maze2018iarpa,sengupta2016frontal}, or drastically different viewpoints~\cite{kemelmacher2016megaface}.

-\keypoint{Face Anti-Spoofing} aims to prevent face recognition systems from being attacked by using fake faces~\cite{yang2014learn}, such as printed photos, videos and 3D masks.
-Conventional face anti-spoofing methods do not take into account distribution shift, which is often caused by different attack types (e.g., photo vs.~video) or different display devices.
-Therefore, their performance usually plunges when encountered with novel attacks~\cite{shao2019multi}.
-To make face anti-spoofing systems more robust and secure, researchers have been working on designing effective DG algorithms~\cite{shao2019multi,jia2020single}.
-Currently, there are no specifically designed DG benchmarks for face anti-spoofing.
-A commonly used setting is to combine several face anti-spoofing datasets for training and test the model on an unseen dataset, e.g., using CASIA-MFSD~\cite{zhang2012face}, Oulu-NPU~\cite{boulkenafet2017oulu} and MSU-MFSD~\cite{wen2015face} as the sources and Idiap Replay-Attack~\cite{chingovska2012effectiveness} as the target.
+\keypoint{Face Anti-Spoofing} aims to prevent face recognition systems from being attacked using fake faces~\cite{yang2014learn}, such as printed photos, videos or 3D masks.
+Conventional face anti-spoofing methods do not take into account distribution shift, making them vulnerable to unseen attack types~\cite{shao2019multi}.
+There is no specifically designed DG dataset for this task.
+A common practice is to combine several face anti-spoofing datasets for model training and do evaluation on an unseen dataset, e.g., using CASIA-MFSD~\cite{zhang2012face}, Oulu-NPU~\cite{boulkenafet2017oulu} and MSU-MFSD~\cite{wen2015face} as the sources and Idiap Replay-Attack~\cite{chingovska2012effectiveness} as the target.

-Very recently, Koh et al.~\cite{wilds2020} introduced the WILDS benchmark, which consists of eight datasets with diverse applications (e.g., animal recognition, cancer detection, molecule classification, satellite imaging, etc.) and contains distribution shift originated in the wild (shift in cameras, hospitals, geographical regions, users, etc.).
-This could also be of interest to readers.
+\keypoint{Speech Recognition} Since people speak differently (e.g., different tones or pitches) it is natural to regard each speaker as a domain~\cite{shankar2018generalizing}.
+The commonly used dataset is Google Speech Command~\cite{sainath2015convolutional}, which consists of 1,888 domains (speakers) and around 65,000 samples.

+\keypoint{Sentiment Classification} is a common task studied in natural language processing, which aims to classify opinions in texts as either positive or negative (hence a binary classification problem)~\cite{balaji2018metareg}.
+Amazon Reviews~\cite{blitzer2006domain} contains reviews for four categories (domains) of products: books, DVD, electronics and kitchen appliances.